 Not only are equipment vendors seeking strong partnerships with some large biotech companies, they are also leading the way by involving the authorities very early on as part of that journey.

 Equipment vendors are also involved in accelerating the trend, since their return on investment is faster if they are the first to market.
 Not only are they seeking strong partnerships with some large biotech companies, they are also leading the way by involving the authorities very early on as part of that journey.
-Alongside this, larger companies who are both product and equipment/raw material providers can justify the investment, as they not only want to increase their own productivity, but they also want to commercialise their newly developed platforms.
+Alongside this, larger companies who are both product and equipment/raw material providers can justify the investment, as they not only want to increase their own productivity, but they also want to commercialize their newly developed platforms.

 On the other hand, smaller companies in emerging markets may still lead the way when it comes to actual implementation.
 The large investment needed to build traditional fed batch manufacturing systems makes continuous manufacturing very attractive, and the ability to quickly scale up capacity if the market increases also drives them forward.
 Additionally, there is the added advantage that many smaller companies do not need to cater to an established fed batch platform related to legacy products, and can therefore move forward quickly.

 Our global project outlook has shown us that many companies already have the right technology and the potential to develop continuous manufacturing processes in place.
-The next step – to level up to industrialised continuous biomanufacturing – comes down to the case in question, hard economic data and quality.
+The next step – to level up to industrialized continuous biomanufacturing – comes down to the case in question, hard economic data and quality.